-As far as I know, here is no known magnet for only gold with today's technology, and I haven't heard of theories being advanced that might lead to it any time soon.
-It's certainly not impossible, any more than superconductivity or lasers or compasses are impossible, but I don't know of anyone currently working on a theory that will lead to such a device.
+As far as I know, here is no known magnet for gold with today's technology, and I haven't heard of theories being advanced that might lead to it any time soon.
+It's certainly not impossible, any more than superconductivity or lasers or compasses are impossible, but I don't know of current research on a theory that will lead to such a device.

 Pine Beach, New Jersey